 Learning can happen for free down at your local library, or for the cost a museum entry fee.
 Learning can also happen at any time so when you have a crappy day, it’s okay if you decide to watch Pride and Prejudice for the 8th time (the Colin Firth version, of course) instead of the documentary on the civil rights movement you had in your queue.

 School, on the other hand, cost a lot of money.
 And requires a huge time commitment.
 And mandates that you learn what the syllabus says you have to learn that week, and complete tasks by the date the syllabus says you have to complete them, with no regard for the fact your dryer decided to stop working that morning or your cat needs to go to the vet.

 School may equal learning, but learning does not equal school.

 Terrible Reason #2: It Could Benefit You Down the Road

-No, no, no. If you are going to commit a ton of time and a lot of money to an endeavor, for the love of all that is good in this world PLEASE do yourself the favor of articulating specific reasons why you should do so before you start.
+No, no, no. If you are going to commit a ton of time and a lot of money to an endeavor, for the love of all that is good in this world PLEASE do yourself the favor of articulating specific reasons why you should do so BEFORE you apply.